N1c-C/Library_System_Python-OOP_Case-Study/README.md

  - A returned book was overdue, and a fine is payable.

 The system is easily expanded for other notifications.
-All notifications are sent by email using a `sendEmail()` method.
 (Currently, these are just displayed on the console).

+## The Included [Jupyter Notebook](https://github.com/N1c-C/Library_System_Python-OOP_Case-Study/blob/master/Library.ipynb) demonstrates the system

 ## The system design is documented in the project [WIKI](https://github.com/N1c-C/Python-OOP-Case-Study/wiki)